TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    :data:`DEFAULT_BUFFER_SIZE` is used.

-   :class:`BufferedReader` provides or overrides these methods in addition to those from :class:`BufferedIOBase` and :class:`IOBase`:
+   :class:`BufferedReader` provides or overrides these methods in addition to those kutoka :class:`BufferedIOBase` and :class:`IOBase`:

    .. method:: peek([size])

-      Return bytes from the stream without advancing the position.
+      Return bytes kutoka the stream without advancing the position.
 At most one single read on the raw stream is done to satisfy the call.
 The number of bytes returned may be less or more than requested.